mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.3/installing/index.md

 - An **Edge-LB pool** can be used to launch one or more instances of a load balancer to create a single highly available load balancer.
 Currently the Edge-LB pool supports only HAProxy as a load balancer.

-You must install Universe repositories for the Edge-LB API server and the Edge-LB pool in order to install Edge-LB.
+You must install Universe repositories for the Edge-LB API server and the Edge-LB pool to install Edge-LB.

 <p class="message--note"><strong>NOTE: </strong>If your environment is behind a firewall or otherwise not able to access the public catalog, then you must use a local catalog.</p>

 ## Obtaining package artifacts

-In order to install both packages, you need to obtain package artifacts.
+To install both packages (Edge-LB API Server and Edge-LB Pools), you need to obtain the respective package artifacts.
 They can be downloaded from <a href="https://support.mesosphere.com/hc/en-us/articles/213198586">Mesosphere customer support site</a>.

 <p class="message--note"><strong>NOTE: </strong>You will get a "page not found" message if you attempt to download the artifacts without logging in using your customer service account.</p>